 The cochlear implant has both external and internal parts.

-Externally, you wear a battery-powered sound processor behind your ear.
+Externally, a battery-powered sound processor is worn behind the ear.
 It looks like a hearing aid.
-Small microphones capture sounds and send electrical signals towards your inner ear.
+Small microphones capture sounds and send electrical signals towards the inner ear.

 In the inner ear is an implant, which needs to be fitted by a surgeon.
-It picks up signals from the sound processor and stimulates the nerve fibres in your inner ear.
-The nerve signals travel to your brain, where they are interpreted as sound.
+It picks up signals from the sound processor and stimulates the nerve fibres in the inner ear.
+The nerve signals travel to the brain, where they are interpreted as sound.

 What happens during the procedure